 Returning to the extracted app source code archive files, you can find a different bundle.js file in packages/api/dist.
-Unlike the bundle file in packages/api/dist.
-Unlike the bundle file in packages/api/web/public/build, it doesn't come with a source map file to help you unpack it further.
+Unlike the bundle file in packages/web/public/build, it doesn't come with a source map file to help you unpack it further.
 If you refer to the Webpack configuration for this bundle in the original source code at packages/api/webpack.config.js, you can see that the developer commented out an option that would have disabled minimization: